 Yes.
-The Role Based Access Control feature combined with Active Directory authentication can restrict users' access in XenCenter.
+The Role Based Access Control feature combined with Active Directory authentication can restrict access for users in XenCenter.

 Can I use a single XenCenter console to connect to multiple XenServer hosts?

 Yes.
 You can use a single XenCenter console to connect to multiple XenServer host systems.